- 01Cash-out refinancing creates tax-free access to equity — it's borrowed money, not income, so the IRS doesn't touch it

 One vacancy?
 They're bleeding $1,400/month.

 The rule is simple: your post-refi cash flow must survive a vacancy.
 Run the numbers with one unit empty.
-If you're still positive — or at worst, draining less than $200/month — the refi is defensible.
+If you're still positive — or draining less than $200/month at worst — the refi is defensible.
 If a single vacancy puts you $1,000 in the hole, walk away from the cash-out.

 The Bottom Line